Why would a student take an online course through NUVHS?

 Part-time students usually take only one to two courses at any given time, depending on their current academic schedule at their primary school and their extracurricular commitments.
 On average, a full-time NUVHS student will take twelve courses per academic year in order to meet graduation requirements.
 Full-time student schedules are determined on an individual basis and may vary.
 Students should be cognizant of the high level of work required in NUVHS courses as well as the term end date when choosing courses to complete.

 Can a student complete online courses with NUVHS if they have a learning disability?

 Yes, accommodations can be made to meet the student’s learning needs.
 NUVHS requires that students who have a documented disability submit their Individualized Education Plan (IEP) or 504 plan to the Associate Director of Education for review prior to their enrollment.

 NUVHS is a non-profit, 501(c)(3) organization.
 Unlike public schools, NUVHS receives no government funding.
 NUVHS is a tuition-based institution dedicated to providing a quality education to all students.
-Tuition ranges from $295 to $375 per course depending on the format.
+Tuition ranges from $310 to $395 per course depending on the format.
 Please refer to the NUVHS Textbook List to determine if your course requires the purchase (or rental) of a traditional hard copy textbook.
 Students are responsible for costs associated with course required textbooks.
-Some online courses require a $40 Digital Textbook Fee.
+Some online courses require a $60 Materials Fee.
 Please refer to the current NUVHS Course Approval Chart for a list of specific courses.
 For all NUVHS students, there is a non-refundable admissions application fee of $60.
 NUVHS offers scholarships for individual students.
 For current tuition rates and scholarship opportunities please click here.

 What if a student needs to withdraw from a course?